-Instances of pupils being involved in drug and/or alcohol incidents will be managed in line with the relevant school policies, including the Behaviour Policy, Child Protection and Safeguarding Policy, and the Social, Emotional and Mental Health (SEMH) Policy.
+Instances of pupils being involved in drug and/or alcohol incidents will be managed in line with the relevant school policies, including the Behaviour Policy, Child Protection and Safeguarding Policy.

-Following an incident, the headteacher will work with key members of staff, including the DSL, to decide on the most appropriate course of action to take.
+Following an incident, the Headteacher will work with key members of staff, including the DSL, to decide on the most appropriate course of action to take.
 This action will include discipline being enforced in line with the Behaviour Policy, or informing the police in severe circumstances.